ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 central *Transparency Log*, acting as a server, which holds the authoritative copy of all information and exposes endpoints that allow users to query or modify stored data.
-Users coordinate with each other through the server by uploading their own public keys and/or downloading the public keys of other users.
+Users coordinate with each other through the server by uploading their own public keys and downloading the public keys of other users.
 Users are expected to maintain relatively little state, limited only to what is required to interact with the log and ensure that it is behaving honestly.